 I prefer to drink every once in awhile and it’s less hustle for me to track alcohol calories.
 But if you prefer to have a drink or two daily, there’s no problem in doing it with the above method.

 3. Go for lower-calorie drinks.

 If you limit your drinks to one or two and want to go for some beer or cocktails, go ahead.
 But keep in mind that a 500ml beer has about 215 calories, and some cocktails go up to as many as 500 calories per glass.

 If you drink more than two, the calories can add up.

 Because of that, if you’d like to enjoy yourself and have 3-5 drinks over the course of a night out, go for lower calorie options and/or mix them with diet sodas or sparkling water.
 Some good lower-calorie drinks are:

 Don’t get too uptight about your choice of drinks.
 Just realize that some options might be better than others.

 I’m all for moderation and alcohol is no different.
-While there are people out there who think that alcohol consumption is only “effective” if it gets them completely smashed, I don’t agree nor do I care to associate with such people.
+While there are people out there who think that alcohol consumption is only “effective” if it gets them completely smashed, I don’t agree.

 As we already discussed above, alcohol provides many short and long-term benefits, when consumed moderately.
 It also provides immediate benefits: